bigheadG/mmWave/PC3D-ES2/README.md

 https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3

-This repository contains the Batman Kit- 301(ODS) Overhead Detection Sensing mmWave Sensor SDK Device Version:ES2.0 The sample code below consists of instruction for using the mmWave lib.
-This mmWave-PC3D Python Program will work with People Overhead Counting(POC) based mmWave Batman BM301 Kit solution.
-This App works with Raspberry pi 4 and NVIDIA Jetson Nano Batman Kit-301-ODS-POC (or the Batman BM301 Kit) is an easy-to-use mmWave sensor evaluation kit with miniaturized short-range antenna, and with wide horizontal and vertical Field of View (FoV), that connects directly to a Raspberry Pi or NVIDIA Jetson Nano computer via Kit's HAT Board, for decting multiple objects in a 3-Dimentional Area with ID tagged, posX,posY,posZ,Vx,Vy,Vz,accX,accY,accZ parameters and  Point Clouds with elevation,azimuth,doppler,range,snr parameters.
+This repository contains the Batman Kit- 301(ODS) Overhead Detection Sensing_ mmWave Sensor SDK Device Version:ES2.0 .
+The sample code below consists of instruction for using the mmWave lib.
+This mmWave-PC3D Python Program will work with People Overhead Counting(POC) and Fall Detection Sensing (FDS) based Batman BM301 mmWave Kit solution (BM301-POC or BM301-FDS).
+This Python Program works with a Raspberry Pi 4 and/or NVIDIA Jetson Nano computer with Batman BM301-POC or BM301-FDS Kit attached; and that  the BM301 Kit is an easy-to-use mmWave sensor evaluation kit with miniaturized short-range antenna, and with wide horizontal and vertical Field of View (FoV), that connects directly to a Raspberry Pi or NVIDIA Jetson Nano computer via Kit's HAT Board, for detecting multiple objects in a 3-Dimentional Area with ID tag, posX, posY, posZ, Vx, Vy, Vz, accX, accY, accZ parameters and Point Clouds with elevation, azimuth, doppler, range, and snr parameters.

 Hardware Sensor: